alanswx/CoCo2_MiSTer/readme.md

-# MiSTer Port of Tandy Color Computer 2 (CoCo2)
+# MiSTer Tandy Color Computer 2 (CoCo2)  and Dragon 32

+Originally started by:

 https://github.com/pcornier/coco2

+Finished by dshadoff and alanswx and pcornier.

 ### Tandy Color 2

-I tried to recreate the Tandy Color 2 on a Spartan-6 dev board (AX309).
-There's still a lot to be done (sound, joystick, cassette...) but I don't want to put more efforts into it as it was just a learning project.

-po8.v is the top file.
-Yes I know :grin:, what a strange name...
+This core implements a Tandy Color Computer 2 (CoCo2) including:
+ * 64k Memory
+ * 2 Analog Joysticks (with a swap feature)
+ * Cassette Loading
+ * Sound
+ * Cartridge Support

+### Dragon 32 / 64

+ * only the dragon 32 seems to work
+ * 2 Analog Joysticks (with a swap feature)
+ * Cassette Loading
+ * Sound
+ * Cartridge Support

 ![Coco2 running on the AX309](photo.jpg)